 - If giving gifts to students, ensure absolute equity

-- Avoid individual gifting to prevent any perception of inappropriate behavior
+- Avoid individual gifting to prevent any perception of inappropriate behaviour

 - Be aware of monetary value limitations